tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-30-four-tools-for-testing-your-python-code.md

 In a
 [previous post]({% post_url 2015-05-09-begginers-guide-creating-clean-python-development-environments %})
-we discussed how to set up clean Python development environment using ``virtualenv`` and
+we discussed how to set up clean Python development environments using ``virtualenv`` and
 [cookicutter]({% post_url 2015-05-04-using-cookiecutter-a-passive-code-generator %}).